Reasons to Consider a Floor Bed for Your Baby or Toddler

 Keep toys to a minimum and make sure they are all 100% safe with no small pieces or other choking or strangulation hazards.

 For families that cannot completely safety proof the room, I’ve seen them securely baby gate off part of the room or use a secure play pen to create a perimeter.
-If going this root, you want to be very sure there are no places to get wedged or ways the gating could be tipped on baby.
+If you go this route, you want to be very sure there are no places to get wedged or ways the gating could be tipped on baby.

 This may sound like a lot, and it can be.
 I’m helping you think through all the worst case scenario situations because most parents aren’t used to thinking through the safety of a floor bed.
 If you can get past the safety set up, they are a wonderful tool.

 In these situations, a floor bed can be a really helpful tool.
-The floor bed allows you to avoid the transfer completely.
+The floor bed allows you to avoid the transfer completely or at least avoids awkward crib transfers.
 Baby falls asleep in their sleep space.
 Once they are asleep, you simply shift away and get up.
 This is generally much more successful than a crib transfer.
 A bonus is that laying down with your child in their sleep space means the sheet smells like you which can help them feel close even when you aren’t there.

-Floor beds give you flexibility.
+Floor beds give you flexibility with your wakeful little when you don’t want to only bedshare.
 You can start a baby in their own space (without struggling with those frustrating transfers), and then have a parent join them for part of the night.
-You can snuggle them back to sleep in their sleep space, and then get back up.
+You can snuggle them back to sleep in their sleep space and then get back up.
 Or you can choose to sleep the rest of the night in with them.
 You can make that choice on a night by night basis, so you aren’t committing to bedsharing more than you choose to.

-This can happen, more so with some babies compared to others.
+Rolling off a floor bed does happen, more so with some babies compared to others.
 The first thing to remember is it’s a mattress very low to the ground so your baby isn’t going far.
 If you have hard floors, you might want to have a rug next to the floor bed.
 Rolling off the bed is part of a child learning where those physical boundaries are.
 With time, most children will stop rolling off the mattress while others are simply not bothered by it.
 If your little one is constantly rolling off and it is disrupting your sleep, you may want to try a different sleep set up.
 Some Montessori beds have low sides and might be a good fit for a toddler.
+Montessori Floor BedSafety proofing logistics and energy

 While floor beds aren’t the mainstream in the US where I’m writing from, they can be a helpful tool for many families.
 They take some intentional preparation and a bit of out of the box thinking, but a floor bed might just be the tool you need to support longer and more independent sleep.

 Want help navigating the floor bed set up and decision making process?
-Schedule a free intro call and let’s talk about how I can help.
+Schedule an intro call and let’s talk about how I can help.